OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-13.md

 ## Acts 13:2

-While they were worshipping the Lord and fasting, the Holy Spirit said, “Set apart for me Barnabas and Saul for the work to which I have called them.”
+As they were worshipping and fasting, serving the Lord, the Holy Spirit spoke, “Set apart Barnabas and Saul for me, they are to do the work to which I have called them.”

 ## Acts 13:3